 Overnight in Yangshuo

-End of Group B, or morning transfer to Guilin for our flight to Beijing for those continuing on to the “Mao and Kim” portion of our Ultimate Leaders tour to Pyongyang.
-Click here for more information.
+End of Group B, or morning transfer to Guilin for our flight to Beijing for those continuing on with our Ultimate Leaders tour to Beijing and Pyongyang.

 • Transport to and from the tour